anchore/anchore/README.rst

 ``https://docs.docker.com/engine/installation/linux/ubuntulinux/``

-2) install some packages that full functionality of anchore will require
+2) install some packages that full functionality of anchore will require (run as root or with sudo)

 ``apt-get install python-pip python-rpm yum``